Vorbis

 Vorbis is a free and open-source software project headed by the Xiph.Org Foundation.
-The project produces an audio coding format and software reference encoder/decoder (codec) for lossy audio compression.
+The project produces an audio coding format and software reference encoder/decoder (codec) for lossy audio compression, libvorbis.
 Vorbis is most commonly used in conjunction with the Ogg container format and it is therefore often referred to as Ogg Vorbis.

+Version 1.0 of Vorbis was released in May 2000.
+Since 2013, the Xiph.Org Foundation has stated that the use of Vorbis should be deprecated in favor of the Opus codec, an improved and more efficient format that has also been developed by Xiph.Org.